VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

   Bijection, or we can have two function `neigh_out` and `neigh_inp` and a proof that they are sort of bijective

+- Maybe `Topology.neigh` should be called `Topology.neigh_out`

+- In `Topology`, we can currently only choose the ID of outgoing edges, and not of in-going edges

+## Routing Policy

+- The `Route` function is currently necessarily deterministic, which we don't want

 ## Routers

+- `Router.init_state` should be a relation

 - Non homogeneous router